joshuaebowling/build-2/README.md

 # express-react-browserify-grunt-mocha-starter
 ## Purpose: regardless of the project, packaging for the web and unit testing are necessary.
 As react is quite fashionable, I want to build with it.
-Hopefully, this is a good start.
 ## Usage:
    * You'll need mocha grunt-cli & browserify installed globally (npm install mocha grunt-cli browserify -g)
    * npm install